-I’ve created a few downloads for your phone about all of the unpublished changes, and work hard to keep track of them for you so that there is ONE place for you to find all of the most current information about the 21 Day Fix guidelines.
+I’ve created a few downloads for your phone about all of the unpublished changes, and work hard to keep them updated for you so that there is ONE place for you to find all of the most current information about the 21 Day Fix guidelines.

 Is this an official Beachbody Food List?

-There is nothing official about this list, but I do give you the resources that I used to create it.
+There is nothing official about this list, but I do give you links to the official resources that I used to create it.
 This 2019 21 Day Food List is my frequently updated list of unpublished updates to the Fix.

 Unpublished means that Beachbody hasn’t printed these updates anywhere yet–I update it when Autumn gives a container count for something not on the official list, or when there is an update from Beachbody that hasn’t made it to print yet.

-Here is my updated food list for 2019.
-As someone who uses the 21 Day Fix as a guide to eating–I’m always looking for ways to keep an updated food list hand!
+As someone who uses the 21 Day Fix as a guide to eating–I’m always looking for ways to keep an updated food list handy!
 You can print them for your fridge, purse, or even your desk at work.
-It’s always helpful to have a copy handy.
+It’s always helpful to have a reference copy nearby.

 How do I begin the 21 Day Fix?

-If you have a hard time sticking to the plan, maybe try a three days on and one day off approach?
+Another approach is to try a three days on and one day off approach.
 It can help you be successful without the commitment of 21 days right in the beginning.
 The 21 Day Fix is something that you CAN do, but you might need to modify a little at first.

 How do I know if something is 21 Day Fix approved?